-During her time at Davidson, the Wildcats made program history in 2009 as they earned their first ever trip to the NCAA Tournament after winning the program’s fourth SoCon Tournament Title.
-The squad finished with a 12-10-1 overall mark, while closing out league play at 7-3-1, which was the sixth consecutive winning season for Davidson.
+Ridley previously spent 3 seasons as the assistant and goalkeeper coach at Davidson College.
+While she was at Davidson, the Wildcats made program history in 2009 as they earned their first-ever trip to the NCAA Tournament after winning the program’s fourth SoCon Tournament Title.
+The squad finished with a 12-10-1 overall mark, while closing out league play at 7-3-1, the sixth consecutive winning season for Davidson.

-A graduate of Virginia, Lycan was a three-year letter winner who played goalkeeper for the Cavaliers and helped lead them to an Atlantic Coast Conference championship in 2004.
-She was a member of the Soccer Buzz Number One Recruiting Class in the Nation her freshman year in 2001.
-Lycan also excelled in the classroom, earning ACC Honor Roll honors all four years of her playing career.
+A graduate of Virginia, Ridley was a three-year letterwinner who played goalkeeper for the Cavaliers and helped lead them to an Atlantic Coast Conference championship in 2004.
+She was a member of Soccer Buzz’ Number One Recruiting Class in the Nation her freshman year in 2001.
+Ridley also excelled in the classroom, earning ACC Honor Roll honors three times during her playing career.

-A 2005 graduate of University of Virginia, Lycan earned a Bachelor of Arts degree in anthropology.
-She currently holds the USSF “B” License, the NSCAA Advanced National Diploma and the NSCAA Advanced National Goalkeeping Diploma, the highest goalkeeping certification from the NSCAA.
+A 2005 graduate of the University of Virginia, Ridley earned a Bachelor of Arts degree in anthropology.
+She is currently enrolled in graduate studies in Virginia Tech’s Master of Public Health (MPH) program.
+She holds the USSF “B” License, the NSCAA Advanced National Diploma and the NSCAA Advanced National Goalkeeping Diploma.

 She is married to Timothy Ridley, an Assistant Strength and Conditioning Coach at Radford University.